Misty Lake, 2025

 12” x 12”

 This painting explores landscape through the constraints of the Zorn palette.
 This limited palette is traditionally used for portraits and consists of white, black, red, & yellow ochre.
-I was drawn to the challenge of using these four pigments to describe atmosphere, depth, and subtle shifts in colour within a natural setting.
 Beneath the surface, a copper underpainting glows through the layers, adding warmth and luminosity, echoing the mineral richness of rock and earth found throughout Algonquin Park.

-The scene depicts Misty Lake, painted from reference photographs taken on my first trip to Algonquin.
-This was also a trip that marked the first time I ever portaged a canoe.
+The scene depicts Misty Lake, painted from reference photographs taken on a backcountry canoe trip.
+This particular trip also marked the first time I ever portaged a canoe.
 Until then, I had only carried packs and gear across portage trails.
 This time, it was my turn to shoulder the canoe.

-When I finally reached the end of the trail, I realized I didn’t know how to get the canoe off.
+When I finally reached the end of the trail, I realized that I didn’t know how to get the canoe off of my shoulders.
 No one was around and my friend was still far behind.
 Exhausted and in tears, I crumpled to the ground beneath the canoe.
 Carefully, I rolled it off me, mindful not to damage our only way out.

 And then I saw it.

 I saw where I was.
-Where all that struggle had led.
-Misty Lake opened before me: rocky shoreline opening up into a beautiful marshland, clear water & islands in the distance.
+Where all of that turmoil I’d just trudged through had led.
+Misty Lake opened before me: rocky shoreline, a beautiful marshland, clear water and islands in the distance.
 In that moment, I understood.

-Sometimes the difficult, uncomfortable parts of the journey are what carry us somewhere beautiful.
+Sometimes it’s a necessary part of the journey to get us somewhere beautiful.